Salivary gland

 The salivary glands in many vertebrates including mammals are exocrine glands that produce saliva through a system of ducts.
 Humans have three paired major salivary glands (parotid, submandibular, and sublingual), as well as hundreds of minor salivary glands.
 Salivary glands can be classified as serous, mucous, or seromucous (mixed).

 In serous secretions, the main type of protein secreted is alpha-amylase, an enzyme that breaks down starch into maltose and glucose, whereas in mucous secretions, the main protein secreted is mucin, which acts as a lubricant.

-In humans, 1200 to 1500 ml of saliva are produced every day.
+In humans, 1200 to 1500 milliliters of saliva are produced every day.
 The secretion of saliva (salivation) is mediated by parasympathetic stimulation; acetylcholine is the active neurotransmitter and binds to muscarinic receptors in the glands, leading to increased salivation.

 A proposed fourth pair of salivary glands, the tubarial glands, were first identified in 2020.
 They are named for their location, being positioned in front of and over the torus tubarius.
 However, this finding from one study is yet to be confirmed.